Florida Keys Weather

 Realize-If you live in an older home that was not built up to the stricter building codes (After Hurricane Andrew-August 1992) or you live in a mobile home you stand the best chance of having major structural damage.

 Living on the beach in a mobile home is asking for it.
 Although you may never have a problem, you’re still definitely taking your chances.
-Barrier islands and open-water Ocean or Gulf front are the most prone to damage.
+Barrier islands and open-water Oceans or Gulf front are the most prone to damage.

 Having lived in California, I prefer the threat of a hurricane however as opposed to an earthquake.
 At least you have a warning.